solana-foundation/developer-content/docs/programs/anchor/pda.md

 <Tab value="Client">

 The Anchor client can automatically resolve the PDA address using the IDL file.

-This means the PDA does not need to be explicitly specified when the instruction is built.
+In the example below, Anchor automatically resolves the PDA address using the provider wallet as the signer, and its public key as the dynamic seed for PDA derivation.
+This removes the need to explicitly derive the PDA when building the instruction.

 ```ts {13}
 import * as anchor from "@coral-xyz/anchor";